kiart-tantasi/league-of-legends-app/README.md

 # About project

-- This is a simple app to get League of Legends match history from Riot API.
+- This is a simple app to see League of Legends match history
-- Client-side is made with React (CRA)
+- Client-side is made with React
 - Backend is made with Spring Boot

 # Run app locally